fact-ford1/function-and-list-in-python/README.md

-# function and list in python
- This is python code mini project that demostration how function and list work .
-I created functions to on CRUC(Create,Retrieve,Update and Delete)
+# This is python code mini project that demostration how function and list work in python .
+I created functions that can perform the CRUD (Create,Retrieve,Update and Delete)